-“Of course, it would be better if all our donors were deceased,” said Jim, an executive director, only partially joking.
-Do you ever wish that your individual donations came from bequests?
+“Of course, it would be better if all our donors were deceased,” said Jim, an executive director, only partially joking about donor stewardship work.
+Do you ever wish that your donations came from bequests?
 After all, deceased donors don’t require reports or stewardship.
 They don’t offer conditions.
 They don’t give advice.
 Despite these and other “complications,” you need living donors.
 They provide donations and wisdom, with wisdom being the most valuable gift.

 Gifts with Ribbons